-§7.5 The SFDCCC slate card will list the ranked endorsements in order (i.e., first ranked, then second-ranked, then third-ranked).
-Each ranked endorsement will be clearly labeled as first, second, or third, and the first-ranked endorsement will appear in a larger font and bolder typeface than the second and third-ranked endorsements.
+§7.6 The SFDCCC slate card will list the ranked endorsements in order (i.e., first ranked, then second-ranked, then third-ranked, etc.).
+Each ranked endorsement will be clearly labeled as first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, or tenth and the first-ranked endorsement will appear in a larger font and bolder typeface than the second, third, fourth, fifth, sixth, seventh, eighth, ninth, or tenth-ranked endorsements.

-§7.6 Only first-ranked endorsees will be permitted to hold themselves out as the endorsees of the Democratic Party.
-Second and third-ranked endorsees may only hold themselves out as having received the second or third-ranked endorsement.
-A statement that the endorsement is a second or third ranking must accompany any statement (oral or in writing) that the candidate has been endorsed by the Democratic Party.
-Moreover, the statement that the endorsement is a second or third ranking must be in the same font and typeface as the statement that the candidate has been endorsed by the party.
-Thus, for example, signs, mailers, and other literature distributed by second and third-ranked endorsees may not state that the candidate has received the party endorsement, with an asterisk that directs the viewer to a different part of the material with information about ranking; rather, the two pieces of information must appear together and with the same font and type-face.
+§7.7 Only first-ranked endorsees will be permitted to hold themselves out as the endorsees of the Democratic Party.
+Second, third, fourth, fifth, sixth, seventh, eighth, ninth, and tenth-ranked endorsees may only hold themselves out as having received the second, third, fourth, fifth, sixth, seventh, eighth, ninth, and tenth-ranked endorsement, respectively.
+A statement that the endorsement is a second, third, or lower ranked endorsement must accompany any statement (oral or in writing) that the candidate has been endorsed by the Democratic Party.
+Moreover, the statement that the endorsement is a second, third, or lower ranked endorsement must be in the same font and typeface as the statement that the candidate has been endorsed by the party.
+Thus, for example, signs, mailers, and other literature distributed by second, third, or lower ranked endorsees may not state that the candidate has received the party endorsement, with an asterisk that directs the viewer to a different part of the material with information about ranking; rather, the two pieces of information must appear together and with the same font and type-face.

-§7.7 The spirit of sections 7.5 and 7.6 is to ensure that voters are not confused about the SFDCCC's endorsements.
-The SFDCCC's intent is to require candidates who accept the SFDCCC's second and third-ranked endorsements to disclose fully the fact that they are not the first-ranked endorsee.
+§7.8 The spirit of sections 7.5, 7.6, and 7.7 is to ensure that voters are not confused about the SFDCCC's endorsements.
+The SFDCCC's intent is to require candidates who accept the SFDCCC's second, third, or lower ranked endorsement to disclose fully the fact that they are not the first-ranked endorsee.

-§7.8 Each candidate who applies for the SFDCCC's endorsement shall sign a statement agreeing to abide by the above rules.
-Any second or third-ranked endorsee who violates the above rules will be subject to revocation of the SFDCCC's endorsement. (§7.0 - 7.8 adopted 7/28/04 and amended July 25, 2007)
+§7.9 Each candidate who applies for the SFDCCC's endorsement shall sign a statement agreeing to abide by the above rules.
+Any second, third, or lower ranked endorsee who violates the above rules will be subject to revocation of the SFDCCC's endorsement immediately at the discretion of the chair. (§7.0 - 7.8 adopted 7/28/04 and amended July 25, 2007)

-§7.9 When the SFDCCC sends out endorsement questionnaires, the policy on the use of the SFDCCC endorsement related to ranked choice voting (RCV) shall be included with a signature request that candidates, if endorsed, will abide by its policy.
+§7.10 When the SFDCCC sends out endorsement questionnaires, the policy on the use of the SFDCCC endorsement related to ranked choice voting (RCV) shall be included with a signature request that candidates, if endorsed, will abide by its policy.